-Memento Composite requires three mandatory columns of data to import the index file.
+Memento Composite requires three essential columns of data to import an index file.

-- one column must specify the image file name, including extention (eg. DSC2596.jpg, IMG0002.png).
+- The image file name, including extention (eg. DSC2596.jpg, IMG0002.png).
 If a header row is included in the index, this column must be labelled FileName.

-- one column must specify the last name of the person depicted in the portrait.
+- The last name of the person depicted in the portrait.
 If a header row is included in the index, this column must be labelled LName.

-- one column must specify the first name of the person depicted in the portrait.
+- The first name of the person depicted in the portrait.
 If a header row is included in the index, this column must be labelled FName.

 If the portrait images are organized into one one or more subfolders, then a fourth mandatory column is required to specify the name of the folder.
 If a header row is included in the index, this column must be labelled Folder.

 Note that the index file must sit next to the subfolder to recognize it.

 Below is an example of a csv format index that sits next to a single subfolder (IMAGES) containing the portrait images.
 The index contains a row indicating the folder name.